CheeseCake87/flask-imp/README.md

 ## More Examples

-This github project is a working example, and can do much more that the minimal app above.
+This github project is a working example, and can do much more than the minimal app above.

 This project covers how to work with models, blueprints and themes (structures)